Rightpoint/Stackable/README.md

 ## Requirements

+* iOS 12.0+

 ## Installation

-Stackable is available through [CocoaPods](https://cocoapods.org).
-To install it, simply add the following line to your Podfile:
+Stackable is available as a Swift Package.
+You can also install it through [CocoaPods](https://cocoapods.org) by adding the following line to your Podfile:

 ```ruby
 pod 'RPStackable'